adamsilver/fdpb/04-a-login-form.md

 In this chapter, we'll dissect each usability failure and provide a remedy for each of them.
 By process of elimination, users should be left with a straightforward and pleasant login experience.

-## How It Might Look
+## Button Text

 The login form is remarkably similar to the registration form in chapter 1.
 It contains the same fields, in the same order with the same microcopy.
-In fact, the only difference is the button text.
+In fact, the only difference is the button text - instead of “Register” the button's label is “Sign in”.

 ![Login](./images/login.png)

-## Button Text

-The button's label is set to ‘Sign in’ as opposed to ‘Log in’.
-‘Log in’ is jargon and relates to something digital.
-‘Sign in’ is more human.
-For example, When you visit a spa you're asked to *sign in* - you're never asked to *log in*.
-We should design words to be as human as possible, making the experience friendly and familiar regardless of the medium.
+“Sign in” is a softer and human version of “Log in”.
+When you enter a spa, hotel or office building, you sign in which grants you entry.
+And you sign out as you leave.
+We should try and use the same principles that people are familiar with digital experienes too.

+Whichever you go for consistency is important.
+Don't use ”Sign in” here and then “Log out” elsewhere.
+“Log in” goes with “Log out”, and “Sign in” goes with “Sign out”.

 ## Provide Hint Text

-Most login forms don't tell users what the password rules are (like they do when registering).

-I've often used the same password for different applications.
-When necessary I tweak it to pass the validation rules that are specific to sites that deviate from the norm.
-For example, imagine my password is *password*.
-If a site requires a capital letter, I'll capitalise the first letter to *Password*.
-And if the site forces me to include a number, I'll add a number to the end: *password1*.
+People often use the same password for different sites and applications.
+But password rules differ from site to site.
+Some sites ask for capital letter, others don't.
+When signing up people will tweak their password to match the rules.
+For example, if my password is “password” but the site requires a capital letter, I'll set it to “Password”.

-Because most people have accounts with different password rules, remembering these passwords is difficult.
-Without giving users hint text, they're left to guess what the rules are.
-Then, to find out if their guess is right, they have to submit and hope for a useful error message.
-Tedious.
+That's all very well upon registering, but it doesn't help if I'm signing in later.
+Giving users a refresher of the rules stops users having to repeatedly guess or worse, having to reset their password.

 With hint text, users have a greater chance of success without having to wait for feedback.
 Hint text is often omitted due to security reasons.
 But if the hacker wanted to find out the rules, they can just register for an account themselves - hardly taxing!

 ## Use Explicit Labels

 Some sites ask for a username but expect an email address.
-Labels should be explicit.
-If your site accepts a username or an email address then the label should be “Username or email address”.

-Other sites, such as airlines or banks ask for other credentials to sign in.
-For example, Santander ask for a customer ID and pin number.
-If you must ask for something that is non-standard, then use an explicit label and tell users where they might find certain details.
+Other sites, such as airlines or banks ask for alternative credentials such as a booking reference number, customer ID or pin number.

-For example, some credentials might be in an email confirmation or a bank statement.
-Tell users that and make it easy.
+If you have to deviate from the standard email address and password fields, then label the fields explicitly.
+If you expect an email address use “Email address”, if it's a username say “Username”.
+If it's one or the other say “Username or email address”.

+If some of the credentials can be found on a document, such as a booking confirmation email or bank statement, then tell users where to find it.
+Leaving users to guess is an unnecessary source of friction.

 ## The ‘username and password doesn't match’ Problem

-While omitting hint text increases the chance of an error, what's even worse is when users do make a mistake and see an error that says “The username and password doesn't match”.
-Put simply, this is awful and Jared Spool comically explains the issue in his talk “Design Is Metrically Opposed”[^1]:
+While omitting hint text increases the chance of an error, what's worse is when users make a mistake and see an error that says “The username and password doesn't match”.
+Jared Spool comically explains why this is an issue in his talk “Design Is Metrically Opposed”[^1]:

 > We know which one doesn't match, we're just not going to tell you, because our security people think that if we told you that it was the password, they would know they had a legal username and they would try every possible password in history.*

 As Jared says, Hackers don't actually hack this way.
 But even if they did, all they have to do to find out if the username exists, is try and sign up for an account with that username.

-The problem for users is that they're often left with no other course of remediation other than to reset their password which is a long-winded and can cause users to give up.
+The problem for users is that they're often left with no other course of remediation other than to reset their password which is long-winded and can cause users to give up.

-Like with any other form, we should tell users exactly what went wrong so that fixing it is easy.
+Like with any other form, we should tell users exactly what went wrong so that they can fix it easily.

 ## Contextual Login Forms